privacybydesign/irma-documentation/yivi-docs/blog/2026-08-05-yivi-app-update-2026-07/index.md

 ## A locked app stays locked

-If the Yivi app is locked and something opens it with a link that carries a session — a "Log in with Yivi" button on the same phone, for example — you should be asked for your PIN before anything is shared.
+If the Yivi app is locked and something opens it with a link that carries a session, a "Log in with Yivi" button on the same phone, for example, you should be asked for your PIN before anything is shared.
 Two fixes in July closed the gaps in that rule.

 The first, in **8.1.1**, deals with a cold start.
 Biometric unlock (Face ID, fingerprint) is now held back until the app knows *which* link opened it.
-Before, biometrics could win the race and unlock the app, after which the pending session forced a relock — a visible flash, and not the deterministic behaviour intended.
+Before, biometrics could win the race and unlock the app, after which the pending session forced a relock, a visible flash, and not the deterministic behaviour intended.

 The second, in **8.1.2**, deals with a warm resume: the app has been open, auto-locked while idle, and is then brought forward by a session link.
 That path was not covered by the first fix.
 Biometrics are now withheld there too while a session is pending or in flight.